 Educate Girls in Zambia on Gender Equality

-We have recently launched a new project on Global Giving with a focus on Gender Equity and Girls' Education.
+In March 2021 we launched a new project on Global Giving with a focus on Gender Equity and Girls' Education.

 The objectives of the project are to address the root causes that hinder the girls' retention and poor attendance in school, which have also been exacerbated as a result of COVID- 19.